egecetin/frequencydetector/README.md

 ## General Info

 This program aims to detect signals which have constant frequency content such as modulated signals and/or machine driven noises.
 Since it is based on simple mathematical and vectoral operations, high performance (real-time) results can be obtained.
 Mathematical background of the algorithm can be found at [Mathematical Expressions Section](#mathematical-expressions).
+All of these processing functions can be found at [process.h](/process.h)/[process.c](/process.c).

-During the development process FFMpeg 4.3 Windows Build and Intel Performance Libraries used.
-You can find this FFMpeg package at [Windows builds by Zeranoe](https://ffmpeg.zeranoe.com/builds/).
+During the development process FFmpeg 4.3 Windows Build and Intel Performance Libraries used.
+You can find this FFmpeg package at [Windows builds by Zeranoe](https://ffmpeg.zeranoe.com/builds/).
 Additionally Qt 5.14.2 and [QCustomPlot](https://www.qcustomplot.com/index.php) used for the user interface.
 Explanation of the user interface will be given at [Interface Section](#interface) with screenshots.

 ## Mathematical Expressions